 - No waste produced by MidCoast Council is transported outside the region for disposal to landfill.

 - MidCoast Council currently pays over $4million per annum in waste levy to the NSW EPA for waste disposal in our region.

 - Our landfills are licenced facilities and all waste is weighed in and out and is fully reconciled.

-- Stockpiles of material at all our landfill and transfer station sites are stored within their licence conditions.
+- Stockpiles of material at all our landfill and waste management centre sites are stored within their licence conditions.
 In particular, all stockpiles are processed and reused within the 12 month EPA stockpiling regulation.

 - This means the issue of stockpiling large amounts of material that doesn’t have an end use is not part of our waste management practices.